arkadiyt/ssrf_filter/README.md

 - `:body` — Body to send with the request.
 - `:http_options` – Options to pass to [Net::HTTP.start](https://ruby-doc.org/stdlib-2.6.4/libdoc/net/http/rdoc/Net/HTTP.html#method-c-start).
 Use this to set custom timeouts or SSL options.
 - `:request_proc` - a proc that receives the request object, for custom modifications before sending the request.
+- `:response_proc` - a proc that receives the response object, for processing the streaming responses.

 Returns: